 The Biannual Survey of Suppliers of Business Financing is the result of a commitment made in 1999 by the Government of Canada to improve the information available about the financing businesses in Canada.
 Data are collected from the major suppliers of business financing including domestic banks and other banks, credit unions and caisse populaires, finance companies (including some Government Business Enterprises), portfolio managers, and insurance companies.
-Business clients are classified by three variables: authorization level, type of instrument used and industry grouping (including a subset for knowledge-based industries).
+Business clients are classified by three variables: authorization level, type of instrument used and industry grouping.
 New variables were added to this survey to collect data on new disbursements, by authorization level and industry, and accounts in arrears by 90 days or more.

-The survey contributes baseline statistics to the Financing Data Initiative (FDI), a partnership with Industry Canada.
+The survey contributes baseline statistics to the Financing Data Initiative (FDI), a partnership with Innovation, Science and Economic Development Canada (formerly Industry Canada).
 Policy makers use the information to determine whether financing problems exist in order to assess, identify and improve policy measures.
 Suppliers of business financing may use the results to identify areas for improvement or opportunities for profitable business financing.

-The universe includes all enterprises that meet the following criterion:
+The target population includes all enterprises that meet the following criterion:

 The enterprise, or one of its establishments, has a two-digit NAICS code in 52 and the enterprise is incorporated and for-profit.
 Unincorporated and non-profit enterprises are excluded.

-The target population is a subset of the universe.
-The following additional criterion was applied to the universe to create the target population:
+The observed population is a subset of the target population.
+The following additional criterion was applied to the target population to create the observed population:

 The enterprise, or one of its establishments, must be one of the 120 largest enterprises by outstanding debt and be included in one of the following 4-digit NAICS codes: 5221 (banks, credit unions, caisses populaires), 5222 (finance companies), 5239 (Portfolio Managers), 5241 (insurance companies).

-The content and design of the survey was developed in consultation with Industry Canada and twelve respondent organizations (including the Canadian Bankers Association and the Credit Union Central of Canada).
+The content and design of the survey was developed in consultation with Innovation, Science and Economic Development Canada (formerly Industry Canada) and twelve respondent organizations (including the Canadian Bankers Association and the Canadian Credit Union Association).

 Data are collected from 120 of the largest financial institutions in Canada with assets over $5 million.
 The 120 units represent over 90% of all lending to businesses in Canada.